 Jenkins did not properly prevent specifying relative paths that escape a base directory for URLs accessing plugin resource files.
-This allowed users with Overall/Read permission to download files from the Jenkins master they should not have access to.
+This allowed users with Overall/Read permission to download files from the Jenkins controller they should not have access to.

 Jenkins now prevents specifying paths containing